ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 <a name="future"></a> Appeal to the future
 ------------------------------------------

-This is committed when a person uses the uncertainty of the future, to support his argument.
-He asserts that in the future, his claims will eventually become true.
+This is committed when a person uses the uncertainty of the future, to support their argument.
+They asserts that in the future, their claims will eventually become true.

 > “Nobody does it yet, but I’m sure in the future, everyone will.”

-There are no known ways at the moment, to verify his claims, since it is impossible to see or experience the future.
+There are no known ways at the moment, to verify their claims, since it is impossible to see or experience the future.